lucmans/digistring/readme.md

 # TODO
-Set cache directory location based on project root instead of relative to rsc directory.
+Low passed-spectrum peak picking.
+Building requirements (GCC, Make +version of these and libs) in requirements section of this readme.
 Ability to cache FFTW3 knowledge.
-Building requirements (GCC, Make +version of these and libs) in requirements section of this readme.
-Implement Dolph-Chebyshev window in C++ (instead of calling Python using SciPy to compute the window).
 Don't copy whole input buffer when OVERLAP_NONBLOCK.
 Plot freezing?
 (Was implemented before; code still partially there, but there is a new graphics rendering structure).
+Implement Dolph-Chebyshev window in C++ (instead of calling Python using SciPy to compute the window).
+Set cache directory location based on project root instead of relative to rsc directory.
 Estimator graphics data wipe after frame (now have to manually .clear() old data).